The Impeachment Loophole No One's Talking About | Washingtonian (DC)

 If Fox News is to believed, the 67 figure is ironclad.
 Airtight.
 Right?

-As the Constitution makes clear, conviction in the Senate doesn’t require two-thirds of the Senate.
+The Constitution doesn’t indicate that removal from office requires two-thirds of the Senate.
 It requires two-thirds of senators present for the proceedings.

-The inclusion of this simple word in the Constitution’s Impeachment Clause shifts the mathematical ledger of how impeachment and conviction, however unlikely, could go down.
+The inclusion of this single word in the Constitution’s impeachment clauses shifts the mathematical ledger of how impeachment, however unlikely, could go down.
 It allows for the all-important two-thirds threshold to exist along a sliding scale—far from the full attendance of the 100-member Senate.
-In theory, a vote to convict the President (or anyone else) would count as legal with as few as 51 members.
+In theory, a vote to convict the President (or anyone else) would count as legal with as few as 34 members, not 67, assuming the absolute minimum (51) participated.

 “The Constitution contains quorum requirements [elsewhere] and clearly distinguishes between percentages of a particular chamber and percentages of ‘members present,'” said Laurence Tribe, a professor of constitutional law at Harvard Law School and the co-author of the book To End a Presidency: The Power of Impeachment.
 “That language in the provision for Senate conviction on impeachment charges is quite deliberate, creating precisely the possibility” described above.